Engee documentation

 This means that the indices in C are written in reverse order.

-In the block C Function bus operation is supported both on the input/output ports and in the block parameters.
+The C Function block supports bus operation both on the input/output ports and in the block parameters.
 The specifics of bus configuration and usage are described below:

 Bus on ports